 With a booming economy and tight labor market, it’s no wonder companies are in hiring mode.
 According to a new survey from global outplacement and executive coaching firm Challenger, Gray & Christmas, Inc., 64 percent of companies say they are hiring right now.
 The issue will be whether companies can find talent with the appropriate skills for the jobs... more

 Challenger, Gray & Christmas Blog

-The number of Chief Executive Officers leaving their posts at U.S.-based companies rose 3.8 percent in October to 105, compared to 101 in September, according to a report released Wednesday by global outplacement consultancy and executive coaching firm Challenger, Gray & Christmas, Inc.
+Job cuts announced by U.S.-based employers rose 18 percent, from 31,517 in May to 37,202 in June, according to a report released Thursday by global outplacement and executive coaching firm Challenger, Gray & Christmas, Inc.

 Last month’s job cuts were up 19.6 percent from the 31,105 announced in the same month last year.

 “In a tight labor market, it’s no surprise... more